 Emerson has over twenty years of training in classical ballet technique.
 Her ballet classes include learning the technique and the history of ballet and may also include instruction in pointe work.
 Ballet lessons are available in both group class formats as well as private instruction.

 Theater-Style Jazz Class

-Broadway-style Jazz Class: Emerson has had the opportunity to work with such well-known instructors, choreographers, and Broadway performers as Bill Hotaling, Josh Burgasse, Chet Walker, and others in classes and workshops throughout the years, which inspired her to create her own Broadway-Style Jazz class and choreography.
-Her class is based on the dance styles featured in musical theater productions and on Broadway and is set to classic music reminiscent of vintage eras as well as well known show tunes.
-Her personal style and choreography is greatly influenced by the films of the 1930’s and 40’s which featured such artists as Fred Astaire, Ginger Rogers, and Gene Kelly.
-Her classes consist of a stylized jazz warm up and center work along with strong character and story-driven choreography consisting of a fun fusion of soft shoe tap, ballet, character, jazz, and ballroom dancing.
+Emerson has had the opportunity to work with such well-known instructors, choreographers, and Broadway performers as Bill Hotaling, Josh Burgasse, Chet Walker, and others in classes and workshops throughout the years, which inspired her to create her own Theater-Style Jazz class and choreography.
+Her class is based on the dance styles featured in musical theater productions on Broadway and classic movie musicals, and each class is set to music reminiscent of vintage eras and well known show tunes.
+Her personal style and choreography is greatly influenced by the films of the 1930’s, 1940’s, and 1950’s which featured such artists as Fred Astaire, Ginger Rogers, and Gene Kelly.
+Her classes consist of a stylized jazz warm up and center work along with strong character and story-driven choreography that highlights a fun fusion of tap, ballet, character, jazz, and ballroom dancing.

 Emerson’s contemporary class combines contemporary, modern, and neoclassical dance styles into one fun and technically challenging class.
 Each class consists of a contemporary/modern warm up and combinations both in the center and across the floor.
 Emerson also teaches her eclectic and stylized choreography to the students by focusing on each detail of every movement and then combining them into one unique piece.